Onboard a Headless Service

 kubectl edit service <service-name>

-In the YAML file, under metadata
+In the YAML file, under metadata, add the following annotations:

 metadata: